-Santa Update.com is pleased to bring you the answers to your questions — direct from the North Pole!
-Where Santa lives not only with Mrs. Claus — but with a whole host of characters equally inclined to make all things merry and bright.
+That is where Santa Claus lives not only with Mrs. Claus but with a whole host of characters equally inclined to make all things merry and bright.

 And at the center of it all are the Santa Updates — still, after all these years.

-Like lots of believers she comes here to track Santa — with her six siblings — in a Christmas tradition that will never die.
+Like lots of believers she comes here to track Santa with her siblings (and nephews!) in a Christmas tradition that will never die.